marlam/gencolormap/README.md

 # gencolormap

 These tools generate color maps for visualization.
-A variety of methods is available.
+A variety of methods for sequential, diverging, and qualitative maps is available.

 The color map generation is contained in just two C++ files (`colormap.hpp` and `colormap.cpp`) and requires no additional libraries.